sybrew/the-seo-framework/readme.txt

 **We call this The SEO Bar.
 Check out the [Screenshots](https://wordpress.org/plugins/autodescription/screenshots/#plugin-info) to see how it helps you!**

-> This plugin is fully compatible with the [Domain Mapping plugin by WPMUdev](https://premium.wpmudev.org/project/domain-mapping/) and the [Domain Mapping plugin by Donncha](https://wordpress.org/plugins/wordpress-mu-domain-mapping/).<br>
-> This compatibility ensures **prevention of canonical errors**.
-This way your site will always be correctly indexed, no matter what you use!<br>

 = Hardcore caching =
 This plugin's code is highly optimized on PHP-level and uses variable, object and transient caching.
 This means that there's little extra page load time from this plugin, even with more Meta tags used.
 A caching plugin isn't even needed for this plugin as you won't notice a difference, however it's supported wherever best suited.